Allen Britton

 Allen Perdue Britton (May 25, 1914 – February 17, 2003) was an American music educator.

 Through his many passions in life he contributed to elevating the field of music education to the same stature as the field of musicology.
 He developed the doctoral program in music education at the University of Michigan, where he directed 51 dissertations.
 He contributed heavily to the history of music pedagogy in early America, especially singing schools.
 To combine his two interests of music education and history he joined with Marguerite V. Hood, Warren S. Freeman, and Theodore F. Normann and created the Journal of Research in Music Education (JRME).

 Less than a decade after developing the journal for Music Educators National Conference (MENC), he became its president from 1960 to 1962.
 It was during this time that Russia had launched Sputnik and the United States tried to counteract that advancement by going "Back to the Basics."
 This meant that there was little monetary support for music.
 As the president of the Music Educators National Conference, he took it upon himself to harness the full potential of this organization's political power.
 MENC, now the National Association for Music Education, has since exercised its influence over numerous political and social actions.

 Early life

-Britton was born on May 25, 1914, in Elgin, Kane County, Illinois.
+Britton was born on May 25, 1914, on a farm just west of Elgin, Kane County, Illinois.
 He was the oldest son of Walter Allen and Mary (Perdue) Britton.
-The family lived on a farm just west of Elgin for Allen's first six years, then moved into Elgin.
+The family lived on a farm for Allen's first six years, then moved into Elgin where his father started his business Britton Dairy.
 Allen married his high school sweetheart Veronica Fern Wallace on August 30, 1938, in Elgin, Illinois.